Khawaja Asif: Arrest by NAB and corruption allegations (2002)

-Dual nationality controversy
+Dual nationality controversy (2012)

 In June 2012, a petition admitted by the Supreme Court of Pakistan's registrar stated that Asif holds dual nationality, and hence, according to Pakistan's constitution, he is not eligible to hold public office in Pakistan.
 Following this, the Federal Investigations Agency and the Supreme Court began an investigation pursuing inquiries of Asif's dual nationality charges.
-The court did not find him guilty of the charges petitioned against him; the petitioner who leveled the charges withdrew the accusations and issued a formal apology.
+The court did not find him guilty of the charges petitioned against him; the petitioner who levelled the charges withdrew the accusations and issued a formal apology.

-Rigging allegations in 2013 elections

-Asif's victory was challenged in 2013 elections by Pakistan Tehreek-e-Insaf (PTI), alleging he had received fake votes.
-On 10 November 2016 Supreme Court dismissed this petition.

 Work permit controversy in 2018 elections

 On 26 April 2018, he was disqualified from holding a public office for life by the Islamabad High Court over possessing a UAE work permit.

 He was unseated by the Election Commission of Pakistan as Member of the National Assembly.
 Following this Asif challenged his disqualification in the Supreme Court.
 In June 2018, the Supreme Court suspended the lifetime disqualification and declared the decision of Islamabad High Court null and void, and allowed Asif to contest elections.